Updated: Dec 22, 2022

 What About a No-Win/No-Fee Lawyer (on contingency) ?

-Many lawyers will agree to accept a case in exchange for a percentage of your settlement — 33% to 40% on average ONLY under specific circumstances and for certain types of cases.
+Most California lawyers will agree to accept a case on contingency (in exchange for a percentage of your settlement) — 33% to 40% on average ONLY under specific circumstances and for certain types of cases.

-Generally, lawyers will consider accepting a case on a contingency for:
+Generally, California lawyers will consider accepting a case on a contingency for:

 Personal injury (bodily injuries ONLY) no emotional or financial injuries apply here.